rohankalal93/rohankalal93/README.md

 ## About Me

-I am Rohan Kalal, a driven and detail-oriented Data Engineer currently pursuing a Master of Information Systems at the University of Maryland, where I have been recognized as a Terrapin Scholar.
+I am Rohan Kalal, a driven and detail-oriented Data Analytics Engineer with a Master of Information Systems from the University of Maryland, where I was recognized as a Terrapin Scholar.
 With a strong foundation in Computer Engineering from Dr. Babasaheb Ambedkar Technological University, I have consistently demonstrated my ability to manage complex datasets and develop innovative solutions that enhance operational efficiency.

-At the University of Maryland, I serve as a Research Assistant, where my work involves integrating diverse databases using advanced Python programming and NLP techniques to optimize supply chain processes.
+At the University of Maryland, I worked as a Research Assistant, where my work involved integrating diverse databases using advanced Python programming and NLP techniques to optimize supply chain processes.
 Previously, I was a Data Engineering Associate at Accenture Solutions Pvt Ltd in Pune, India, where I led significant projects that improved data processing capabilities for millions of users and spearheaded strategic migrations to cloud-based platforms.

 My technical toolkit is comprehensive, encompassing languages and frameworks such as Python, R, C#, SQL, Spark, MongoDB, and Google Cloud, alongside advanced data visualization with Tableau and Power BI.
-My projects range from developing predictive analytics models for real estate to implementing IoT solutions for healthcare that improve patient monitoring remotely.
+My projects range from developing predictive analytics models for real estate to implementing IoT solutions for healthcare that improve remote patient monitoring.

-Discover more about my projects and professional journey at my portfolio and connect with me on LinkedIn.
-You can also explore my code and contributions on GitHub.
+Discover more about my projects and professional journey at my Portfolio, connect with me on LinkedIn, and explore my code and contributions on GitHub.

 ## Skills